curliq/bot-varush/README.md

 # Bot Varush
-A Discord bot to display Battlerite player data.
+A Discord bot to display Battlerite player data and other cool things.
+Everyone is welcome to integrate it on their servers, or if you don't want to host it just ask me for the discord integration link!

 # Features
 - [x] `!br welp` to show all the commands